If you’re looking for more information and solutions about why is your dog eating grass and vomiting, then you came to the right place.

 2. He likes it

 Well, it is not unusual for a dog to graze, and once he likes it, he might never stop.
-In fact, some puppies develop chronic grass eating behavior at an early age.
+In fact, some puppies develop chronic grass-eating behavior at an early age.

 Younger dogs are unlikely to vomit from eating grass unless it is poisoned.
 You can curb this behavior by training him not to.

 3. Copying older dogs

 Puppies will copy habits from older dogs, and especially his mother.
 If he observes the mother eating grass, he is definitely going to try it as well.

 Usually, older dogs will dominate the packs and thus be the leaders.
-This means that if he engages in grass eating, the rest might follow suit.
+This means that if he engages in grass-eating, the rest might follow suit.

 4. To improve his digestion

 Rumor has it that grass could actually be important to a dog’s digestive system.
 This is due to its nature of roughage and fiber which could also eliminate some parasites.

-Is dog eating grass and vomiting harmful?
+Dog eating grass and vomiting.
+Is it harmful?

 Grazing is not usually harmful to dogs, and many dog owners have reported experiencing this problem.
 However, it all depends on the grass he is grazing on.

 If you, however, notice an increase in the behavior all of a sudden, you should consult your vet.

 For instance, you should not let him graze in the park as the grass might be contaminated.
 Instead, you may allow him to graze in your yard.

 How to stop your dog from eating grass and vomiting